databricks/spark-training/strata_2013/index.md

 en File:Sonic1991b.jpg
 </pre>

-- In case you want to look at the complete solution, here is how `WikipediaKMeans.scala` will look after all the above steps have been completed.
+- In case you want to look at the complete solution, here is how `WikipediaKMeans` will look after all the above steps have been completed.

 <div class="codetabs">
   <div data-lang="scala" markdown="1">